harness/developer-hub/docs/service-reliability-management/monitored-service/monitored-service-metric-threshold.md

 ## Impact of Fail-Fast Threshold breach on the Service Health dashboard

-When a metric breaches the Fail-Fast Threshold, it triggers the following events on the Service Health dashboard of the monitored service:
+When a metric breaches the Fail-Fast Threshold, you can see the impact on the service health dashboard, as detailed below.

 - The timeline graph displays the health score as zero throughout the breach period.